 Clean the tip

-When the iron is heated, start with cleaning the tip to remove old solder from it.
+When the iron hot, start with cleaning the tip to remove old solder from it.
 You can use a wet sponge, a copper scouring pad or something similar.

 Tinning the tip